 Responding to international dual-career relationships

 As a global employer, we offer many opportunities for people to work abroad.
-Along with other multinationals, we are members of an independent, nonprofit association, the International Dual Career Network, that helps dual-career spouses with their local job search and professional integration in a new country.
-Currently, we lead three out of 14 networks, which means our local operating companies manage the network in their respective countries.
+In 2011, along with other multinationals, Nestlé became a founding member of the International Dual Career Network (IDCN), an independent nonprofit association that helps dual-career spouses with their local job search and professional integration in a new country.
+We continue to actively support the organization as a member of its executive board, hosting the IDCN center of expertise meetings in one of our facilities, hosting and organizing various events that support dual-career spouses and leading 3 of its 13 networks.
+Our local operating companies manage the network in their respective countries.